UK's Paragon buys RBS consumer loans portfolio

-LONDON British buy-to-let mortgage specialist Paragon (PARA.L) has agreed to buy a portfolio of unsecured consumer loans from part-nationalized British bank Royal Bank of Scotland (RBS.L) for 43 million pounds ($68.4 million), and added it could snap up further assets in the near future.
+LONDON Oct 27 British buy-to-let mortgage specialist Paragon has agreed to buy a portfolio of unsecured consumer loans from part-nationalised British bank Royal Bank of Scotland for 43 million pounds ($68.4 million), and added it could snap up further assets in the near future.

 "We are extremely pleased to announce a further loan portfolio acquisition through our investment division, Idem Capital," Paragon Chief Executive Nigel Terrington said in a statement.